 o Subject matter knowledge

 The Importance of Gaining Technical Skills

-As we’ve previously said, we live in a world filled with technological innovations that make inroads into every aspect of our lives, be it at work or home.
-So, the professional who has more technical-based skill sets is better prepared to work and thrive in this environment.
+We live in a world filled with technological innovations that make inroads into every aspect of our lives, be it at work or home.
+So, the professional who has more technical-based skillsets is better prepared to work and thrive in this environment.